Highlight

 - Distributed AI: Lightweight AI models are embedded in each robot to facilitate local decision-making.
 These models typically use reinforcement learning or behavior-based methods to collect sensor data and autonomously decide upon actions.

-- Communication Networks: Swarm robots utilize wireless protocols like Wi-Fi, Bluetooth, or mesh networks to communicate over short distances.
-Rather than transmitting all information to a central server, they are capable of sharing information directly between peers, collectively forming a “collective brain” in a decentralized algorithm.
+- Communication Networks: Swarm robots use wireless protocols such as Wi-Fi, Bluetooth, or mesh networks to communicate over short distances.
+Rather than transmitting all information to a central server, they can share information directly between peers, collectively forming a “collective brain” through a decentralized algorithm.

 - Sensing and Localization: Cameras, ultrasonic sensors, LiDAR, or GPS modules support robot sensing to detect obstacles, recognize additional robots, and maintain team formation.
-Some swarms employ visual-based SLAM (Simultaneous Localization and Mapping) techniques, allowing them to sense and navigate in a single team as they explore unknown terrain.
+Some swarms employ visual-based SLAM (Simultaneous Localization and Mapping) techniques, enabling them to sense and navigate as a single team while exploring unknown terrain.

 - Edge and Cloud Integration: While swarms are decentralized, cloud or edge servers can facilitate communication and serve as coordination layers, providing mission goals or aggregating numerical performance data for overview, monitoring, or refinement.